blbudima/water-bot/README.md

 # water-bot

+**This is the `master` branch.
+This branch is designed for the bot to be hosted via cloud service.**

 Water-bot is a simple Discord bot that verbally reminds you to do your daily essentials, such as:

 - Drinking water